noah-isayas/order-system/README.md

-Kandidatnr.:	2032
-Gruppenummer:   38

-Difficulties
-- Due to unforeseen circumstances beyond my control, this project was completed independently, adhering to the guidelines and objectives outlined in the assignment.
-- I was not able to implement more functionality other than (Create an address and add it to a customer ) i choose to prioritize my time on polishing what was required.
-- Writing comprehensive tests also became a difficulty for the same reason.
-- Mock data was also something I should have implemented, but I was told this was time-consuming, but i later learned this would have been for the better.
-I apologize for any extra work this may cause you.

 Introduction
  - Welcome to my order system application!
 This is a REST-API based solution for managing both orders, customers, addresses
  - and more for your factory.
 This spring Boot application offers a list of functionalities to efficiently